Our Impact

 (Eco)Exchange™:

-(formerly cultural tours) – designed to form relationships and understanding between our sister cities partnership residents.
+Designed to form relationships and understanding between our sister cities partnership residents.
 Based on the idea that relationships are at the heart of eliminating racial inequality.

-This activity is critical to creating an expanding network of relationships that support SESD and normalize residents of neighboring communities visiting and being warmly welcomed to North County communities
+This activity is critical to creating an expanding network of relationships that support SESD and normalize residents of neighboring communities visiting and being warmly welcomed to North County communities.

 (Eco)Agency™: